 It Happened to Me

 Let me give you an example.
 About 15 years into my marriage, I couldn’t think of a good birthday gift for my husband.
 I was out of ideas.
 My sister heard me mention that he wanted a particularly nice golf club, but that I didn’t want to get it for him.
 “Why not?,” she asked, confused as to why I wouldn’t get him the obvious thing he wanted.
 “Well because, it’s such a boring gift, and so expensive for what is basically a stick that hits a little ball.”
 Fortunately, she understood how much golfers like to golf, and pointed out that I might be wrong about how boring a gift it would be.
 Having run out of any other ideas, I decided to go ahead and get him the “boring” club.

 I wasn’t very excited to give it to him on his birthday, having wished I found something better.
 Well, you’d have though I gave him a new car he was so happy with the club.
 He told his friends, he told his family, and he talked about that darn club whenever he golfed.
-He still mentions the gift now and then, almost ten years later.
+He still mentions the gift now and then, more than ten years later.

 I don’t think either of us can remember many details of other birthday gifts I’ve given him over the years.
 But when I took the leap of faith and listened to my sister (thanks Annie!), I wound up learning a very important lesson: give people what they really want.
 Don’t give them what you think they should want.
 And an important corollary: if people give you what you don’t really want, they may actually be showing you a lot of affection because they imagine you like it as much as they do.